 I respect anyone who speaks out against show horse abuse because they often encounter hostility, blacklisting, and even threats against their safety.
 Why is standing up against show horse abuse so politically charged?
 Because professional trainers who utilize abusive “training” techniques often rely on their trophy-winning reputations to get new business.
 Many owners don’t realize their horses are being abused because the owners don’t know much about horse training or they turn a blind eye to it because they want their horses to win.

-Girl Scout Troop 44 in New York produced a video speaking out against the practice of soring in Tennessee Walkers.
+Girl Scout Troop 44 in New York produced the video below speaking out against the practice of soring in Tennessee Walkers.
 This video won a Girl Scout Gold Award.
-It’s discouraging to know that it takes kids to make such an informative video — but kids can be far more insightful and concerned with justice than adults in some cases.
+It’s discouraging to think that it takes kids to make such an informative video — but kids can often be more insightful and concerned with justice than adults.

 In July 2019, the U.S. House of Representatives overwhelmingly passed a bill that increases inspections at shows and penalties for soring infractions.
 Next, the bill will go to the Senate for a vote.